 Next we will begin our Money unit where we will cover the following objectives:

 To finish off the half term we will be moving onto Time!

 Times tables are really important and by the end of year 4 it is expected that you should recall your times tables up to 12 x 12.
 In school we will be playing daily times tables games and there will be a weekly times table challenge called Rainbow times tables (This is a timed test.
 You will progress through the colours once you achieve full marks on each colour) To help you achieve full marks ensure you practice your tables at home too.
 Click on the times tables icon at the bottom of this page for some useful websites and games.

 Here is a link with more information about the times tables test:

 Here is a link to Maths Frame. https://mathsframe.co.uk/en/resources/resource/477/Multiplication-Tables-Check

 This website gives you an example game of what the test will be like so you can practise one here as much as you like.
 You will have to get used to the time element - I do understand that the time element can upset some children and make them anxious but if we start now and practise as much as we can, we can build up their confidence for when it comes to the actual test.

-I can use different types of scientific enquiries to answer questions, set up simple practical enquiries, simple comparative and fair tests.
+I can set up simple comparative tests.